-Step 1: Modify an Existing or New Policy
+Step 1: Create New Policy or Modify an Existing Policy

 - Open “Group Policy Management Console”.